minibolt-guide/minibolt/guide/system/operating-system.md

 * Safely eject the Pen Drive from your computer
 * Connect it to your Personal Computer
-* Start the PC and select pen drive as boot divice
+* Start the PC and select pen drive as boot device

-## Fallback: if you can't boot from your external drive

-We assume that you can boot directly from the external drive.
-This method works for most modern drives, but if it doesn't work in your case, please follow the fallback instructions [Boot from microSD card instead of external drive](../bonus/raspberry-pi/boot-from-microsd-card.md).

 <br /><br />